 |Whisky consumption||40 miles to the dram|

-After months of planning and preparation (by me) and testing of equipment (also me) I finally got packed and ready for the off with days to spare.
+After months of planning and preparation (by me), and testing of equipment (also me), I finally got packed and ready for the off with days to spare.
 Chris, on the other hand, had me running around Leicester for equipment.
-This 'stuff' included a few minor items - things like a lightweight sleeping bag and panniers for his bike - this on the day before we were due to leave.
-I managed to buy him a camping cutlery set for £1.99 which came in a very smart black canvas sleeve.
+This 'stuff' included a few minor items - things like a lightweight sleeping bag and panniers for his bike.
+Even on the day before we were due to leave I managed to buy him a camping cutlery set for £1.99 which came in a very smart black canvas sleeve.
 However, it was not to last long, as over the next 17 days this cutlery had the knack of disappearing either totally for days on end or more often, just before a meal was to be eaten.

 A major expedition on day one was a visit to the shops in Princess Street.

 One thing he kept quiet about and assured me was all in order was the acquiring of a hiking tent that he had purchased earlier that week.
 I should have known to have asked more questions.
 What I did establish was the fact that it had not even been out of its bag since purchase.
 Not like 'Mr Know-it-all' me.
 I had the week previously done a dry run (no – come to think of it, wasn’t a dry run – it rained) to St Neot’s in Cambridge with my bike for a weekend try-out.

 The drive up to Edinburgh was passed in no time, (I wish)!
 Our 'base camp' was to be my mothers house.
 Chris spent the evening packing his panniers as when I had gone round to collect him from his house that morning, he hadn't even got round to doing that bit.
 Much to my horror, he started to make an extensive list of items he was missing and needed to purchase in the morning before we headed out into the great unknown.